Difference Between CPA and Tax Attorney

 Businesses or individuals often face perplexing questions regarding sudden tax hikes by the government.
 A CPA or tax attorney could provide insightful information to cushion against the financial implications of such hikes.

 The US government recently announced a tax hike on wealthy Americans to fund a welfare plan.
 It raises the household’s capital tax rate to 39.6%.
-Family-owned businesses, farms, and estate planners are apprehensive over how it would impact their finances.
+Family-owned businesses, farms, and estate planners are apprehensive about how it would impact their finances.